slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I am always doing that which I cannot do, in order that I may learn how to do it."
 -- Pablo Picasso*

+> *"What I learned on my own, I still remember."
+-- Nassim Taleb*

+> *"In theory there is no difference between theory and practice; in practice there is"
+-- Yogi Berra*

 ### Improving by analysis

 > *"Fools say that they learn by experience, I prefer to profit by others’ experience."